The Symbiotic X-ray Binary IGR J16194-2810: A Window on the Future Evolution of Wide Neutron Star Binaries From Gaia: Introduction

 \section{Introduction}

 Low-mass X-ray Binaries (LMXBs) are interacting binaries containing a compact object (i.e.\ a neutron star or black hole) accreting from a low-mass donor. ``Symbiotic'' X-ray binaries (SyXBs) are LMXBs in which the donor star is a red giant.
-While $\sim$200 LMXBs are known in the Milky Way, only a handful of SyXBs have been identified \citep{ yungelson_2019, 2023hxga.book..120B}.
+While $\sim$200 LMXBs are known in the Milky Way, only a handful of SyXBs have been identified \citep{yungelson_2019, 2023hxga.book..120B}.
 To date, only two SyXBs have known orbital periods: GX 1+4 ($P_{\text{orb}} = 1161$ d) and 4U 1700+24 ($P_{\text{orb}} = 4391$ d) \citep{hinkle_2006, hinkle_2019, yungelson_2019}.
 All SyXBs discovered so far are suspected to host wind-accreting neutron stars (NSs) based on the combination of their distinct outburst activity and relatively low average X-ray luminosities ($L_X \sim 10^{32}$ -- $10^{36}$ erg s$^{-1}$) compared to LMXBs in which accretion occurs via Roche-lobe overflow \citep{yungelson_2019}.
 No SyXBs hosting black holes (BHs) have been discovered to date.
+We summarize the orbital periods and distances of the six known SyXBs in Table \ref{tab:syxbs}.

 The wide orbits of SyXBs present a challenge for binary evolution modeling, because these systems likely survived a common envelope episode --- in which the donor was $\gtrsim 10$ times more massive than the accretor --- without suffering dramatic orbital shrinkage.
 Furthermore, most NSs are expected to experience a natal kick during supernova, with a typical velocity of $\sim300$ km\,s$^{-1}$ \citep{hobbs_2005}.
 In most cases, this kick (combined with the mass loss resulting from the supernova) is expected to unbind would-be SyXBs altogether \citep{hills_1983, brandt_1995}.